veebch/edify/README.md

-# The Quote Scraper, Python Stylee
+# The Passive Daily Edification Screen